jrdngr/pngme_book/src/introduction.md

 8. If you can't figure it out, ask the internet.
 The Rust community is very helpful.

 Each chapter is already laid out in this order so it should be easy to follow.

-If you really really super duper want to see my code, you're gonna have to [send me your code](https://twitter.com/picklenrd) first.